 An Aid to Faster Recovery

-This has also been supported by a study published by the British Journal of Sports Medicine which showed that massage led to significant reduction in fatigue.
-A review of 27 research studies, at the Ohio State University, showed that this therapy can alleviate delayed onset muscle soreness (DOMS).
+This has also been supported by a study published by the British Journal of Sports Medicine which showed that massage led to a significant reduction in fatigue.
+A review of 27 research studies, at The Ohio State University, showed that this therapy can alleviate delayed onset muscle soreness (DOMS).

 Therefore, when you are experiencing any sports injury, pain or fatigue in your thighs, calf muscles or any other part of your limbs, a sport massage will help to remove the pain and quicken recovery.

 Build Up Your Immunity and Endurance

 A recent study conducted at the McMaster University and led by Mark Tarnopolsky, a renowned exercise scientist, revealed more about the impact of sports massage on participants, who went through an exhaustive exercise.
 The researchers used high-tech tools to probe into the molecular and cellar workings of the muscles.

 They found that 10 minutes of massage brought about a remarkable decrease in inflammation and increased mitochondria.